• Skip to primary navigation

 Here are a few other differences between these two cuts:

-• Pork tenderloin cooks quite quickly at higher temperatures, anywhere from 350° to 425°F (180° to 220° C).
-It will demand less time when cooking in the crock pot.
+- Pork tenderloin cooks quite quickly at higher temperatures, anywhere from 350° to 425°F (180° to 220° C).
+It will take less time to cook in the crock pot.

 What are other names for pork loin?